Mera Peak Climbing

 Highlights of Mera Peak Climbing

-• Climb the Summit of Mera Peak (6,461m/21,190ft)
+• Climb the Summit of Mera Peak (6,461m/21,190ft).

-• Experience the comfort of the local guests and the adventure of tented accommodation.
+• Experience local hospitality and tented accommodation.

 Overview

-Mera Peak is an adventurous climb with some technical difficulties on the way.
-The adventurous climb to Mera Peak is perfect for trekkers who dream of standing on the top of the mountain.
+Overall, Mera Peak Climbing offers an unforgettable adventure and will leave you with lasting memories of an epic journey.
+This adventurous climb to Mera Peak is perfect for trekkers who dream of standing on the top of the mountain.

 Mera Peak Climbing 18 Days

-Mera Peak climb
+Mera Peak Climbing History

 Mera Peak Climbing Cost